dginev/LaTeXML-Plugin-ltxpsgi/README.md

-LaTeXML-Plugin-ltxpsgi
+LaTeXML::Plugin::ltxpsgi
 ======================

-PSGI web service for LaTeXML
+A PSGI web service for LaTeXML